isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-06-post-mulans-many-faces-the-different-versions-in-the-asian-childrens-literature-collection.md

 (Translation: Click, click, click, click, Mulan is at her loom.
 One could not hear the sound of the loom weaving, but only Mulan’s sigh.”)

-These are the opening lines in 《木兰辞》 (*Mulan Ci; The Ballad of Mulan*),[^2] believed to have been composed during the Northern dynasties period (北朝, c.
+These are the opening lines in《木兰辞》(*Mulan Ci; The Ballad of Mulan*),[^2] believed to have been composed during the Northern dynasties period (北朝, c.
 386–581).[^3]

 Widely accepted as the earliest written version of the story of Mulan (木兰), the 62-line poem tells the inspiring story of a young woman who disguises herself as a man so that she can take her aged father’s place when he is conscripted into the army to fight the Tartars.
-The ballad was subsequently included in《乐府诗集》(*Yuefu Shiji; Collection of Yuefu Poetry*), an anthology of poetry compiled by Guo Maoqian
-(郭茂倩) during the Song Dynasty (960–1276).
+The ballad was subsequently included in《乐府诗集》(*Yuefu Shiji; Collection of Yuefu Poetry*), an anthology of poetry compiled by Guo Maoqian (郭茂倩) during the Song Dynasty (960–1276).

 During the Tang dynasty (618–907), the story was retold as《木兰歌》(*Mulan Ge*; *The Song of Mulan*), a poem written by Wei Yuanfu (韦元甫).
 Several centuries later, during the Ming dynasty (1368–1644), Xu Wei (徐渭) composed the opera《雌木兰替父从军》(*Cimulan Tifucongjun; Female Mulan Took Her Father’s Place in the Army*).
 The story was then turned into the novel《北魏奇史闺孝烈传》(*Beiwei Qishi Guixiao Liezhuan; The Legendary Story of a Filial and Heroic Girl from the Northern Wei*) by Zhang Shaoxian (张绍贤) during the Qing dynasty (1644–1912).[^4]